stavrou-1/node_rest/readme.md

 4.)
 Able to use Postman to POST, GET, DELETE, PUT data `

+`To switch from developement mode to production mode type:

+------ NODE_ENV=production node server.js

+in terminal at project root.`

 ## For POSTS -> http://localhost:3000/tasks ##
 ## Click Body and then switch to x-www-form-urlencoded ##
 ## Add a key of 'name' and enter a value to its right.
 Click Send ##